What Really Happened Behind the Scenes

 It was a story of access.

-Once inside, they didn’t need to force their way through systems or deploy complex malware across the network.
+Once inside, they did not need to force their way through systems or deploy complex malware.
+Instead, they utilized what was already trusted.

-This is the reality of modern attacks: they don’t always break in
+This is the reality of modern attacks: they don’t always break in; they log in—and then blend in.

 The most destructive phase came through a wiper attack, executed via Intune.
+Within minutes:

-Devices across the organization were reset
+Devices across the organization were reset.

-Systems were rendered unusable
+Systems were rendered unusable.

-Entire environments went offline
+Entire environments went offline.

-The speed was such that a response was nearly impossible.
+The speed of the attack was such that a response was nearly impossible.
 By the time the damage became visible, it had already been done.
+Because the actions originated from a trusted platform, there were few immediate signals to raise alarms.

 Impact Beyond Technology

 While numbers like 200,000 devices and 50 TB of data capture attention, the real impact goes deeper.
+Operations across dozens of countries were disrupted, leading to forced shutdowns and significantly impacting the supply chain system.

-Bigger Picture of the Stryker Attack
+The Bigger Picture of the Stryker Attack

 Where Things Went Wrong

-At first glance, this looks like a highly advanced cyberattack.
+At first glance, this appears to be a highly advanced cyberattack.
+However, upon closer examination, the failure is more familiar—and more concerning.

 It was not the firewall.